shpeacelover/shpeacelover.github.com/source/_posts/2013-07-23-country-road.markdown

 title: "Country Road"
 date: 2013-07-23 21:20
 comments: true
-categories:
+categories:Think
 ---
 Almost heaven, my hometown

 To me as a child

 Boundless  farmland

 Smooth brook

 Life is old there

 Older than the trees

 Younger than the mountains

 Growin' like a breeze

 Country Roads, take me home

 To the place I belong

 Like I never go beyond

 Being innocent and having fun

 (This is one I modified from John Denver's "Take Me Home, Country Roads" to reminisce my long passed childhood.)